 It refers to employees leaving the organization due to termination or voluntary resignation.
 There may be a variety of reasons behind both, but in terms of recruitment, employee turnover/ attrition rate refers to the cases where people leave the office for a proposed better job offer, poor employee experience, low diversity, etc… The company on its side needs to analyze why they are leaving and where they are heading, to position themselves better

 The recruitment experience for a candidate often stands in place for the company experience itself, one-sided communication, delayed communication, depersonalized attitude towards the candidates all account for the conversion rate.
 A bad recruitment experience can ward off the cream of candidates.
 So feedback on this aspect is also essential in bettering the recruitment drive.
-Recruitment software allows companies to receive in-depth feedback on the process.
+Online Recruiting software allows companies to receive in-depth feedback on the process.